DiabloPower/vscode-copilot-status/README.md

 Your GitHub session cookie is stored locally in VS Code settings and is only used to fetch usage data from `https://github.com/github-copilot/chat/entitlement`.
 No data is sent to third parties.

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Open issues for bugs or feature requests
+- Submit pull requests with improvements
+- Join the [Discussions](https://github.com/DiabloPower/vscode-copilot-status/discussions) to share ideas

+## License

+Licensed under [CC BY-NC 4.0](./LICENSE) - free for non-commercial use.

 MIT